Best-selling cars 2022: the UK’s top 10 most popular models

 The latest figures reveal the UK's best-selling cars in 2022 so far…

-2021 was an unpredictable year for the car industry, and recent car registration figures from the Society of Motor Manufacturers and Traders (SMMT) confirm that the shocks are continuing to affect the UK’s top 10 best-selling cars list as we plough on through 2022.
+The latest car registration figures from the Society of Motor Manufacturers and Traders (SMMT) confirm that supply chain issues are continuing to affect the UK’s top 10 best-selling cars list as we enter the second half of 2022.

 The UK's best-selling cars for 2022

 There’s still a long way to go before the Vauxhall Corsa is crowned as Britain’s best-selling car for 2022.
-However, the supermini leads the list for the first half of the year with key rivals such as the Ford Fiesta and Volkswagen Polo not even making it into the top 10.
+However, the supermini leads this year’s list with key rivals such as the Ford Fiesta and Volkswagen Polo not even making it into the top 10.

-The Ford Fiesta has been a fixture at the top of the UK’s best-selling cars list for what seems like a lifetime, but it didn’t finish in the top 10 for 2021.
-Instead, it was up to the Puma to spearhead the Blue Oval’s sales push.
-Britain’s eighth best-selling car of 2021 is doing even better in 2022 and with the Fiesta still missing out on the top 10 despite receiving a new facelift, the Puma looks set to be Ford’s big achiever once again.
+The Ford Fiesta has been a fixture at the top of the UK’s best-selling cars list for what seems like a lifetime, but it hasn’t finished in the top 10 since 2020.
+Instead, it has been up to the Puma to spearhead the Blue Oval’s sales push.
+Britain’s eighth best-selling car of 2021 is doing even better in 2022, and continues to be Ford’s big achiever.

-The arrival of the all-new Qashqai has given this chart stalwart a push up the rankings, and we expect the introduction of the innovative Qashqai e-Power hybrid will only accelerate its sales later in 2022.
+The arrival of the latest Qashqai has given this chart stalwart a push up the rankings, and we expect the arrival of the innovative Qashqai e-Power hybrid is going some way towards accelerating these already-impressive numbers.

 The MINI had an astonishingly successful 2021, taking third spot on the overall list.
-The addition of an all-electric model helped bump up sales figures, and we think it’s a premium, well-built and charming supermini - so it definitely deserves to retain a spot in the top five.
+The addition of the all-electric model has helped bump up sales figures, and we think it’s a premium, well-built and charming supermini - so it definitely deserves to retain a spot in the top five.

 The Kia Sportage finished ninth overall in 2021 - taking the title of Britain’s third most popular SUV.
 This year started brightly but a poor February saw it lose first place.
-A new 2022 model is on sale now and we think it’s the best Sportage yet.
+The latest Sportage is on sale now and the figures certainly suggest that it’s a hit with customers.

 The Puma’s bigger brother comes in as the second best-selling Ford of the year, and for good reason.
 We think that this third-generation Kuga is the best yet.
 It’s a great car to drive and it's offered with a range of efficient petrol and hybrid engines.
 The Kuga ticks all the boxes for a competitively priced, practical family car.